cisagov/Malcolm/README.md

 The Arkime interface displays both Zeek logs and Arkime sessions alongside each other.
 Using fields common to both data sources, one can [craft queries](#SearchCheatSheet) to filter results matching desired criteria.

-A few fields of particular mention that help limit returned results to those Zeek logs and Arkime session records generated from the same network connection are [Community ID](https://github.com/corelight/community-id-spec) (`network.community_id` and `network.community_id` in Arkime and Zeek, respectively) and Zeek's [connection UID](https://docs.zeek.org/en/stable/examples/logs/#using-uids) (`zeek.uid`), which Malcolm maps to Arkime's `rootId` field.
+A few fields of particular mention that help limit returned results to those Zeek logs and Arkime session records generated from the same network connection are [Community ID](https://github.com/corelight/community-id-spec) (`network.community_id` and `network.community_id` in Arkime and Zeek, respectively) and Zeek's [connection UID](https://docs.zeek.org/en/stable/examples/logs/#using-uids) (`zeek.uid`), which Malcolm maps to both Arkime's `rootId` field and the [ECS](https://www.elastic.co/guide/en/ecs/current/ecs-event.html#field-event-id) `event.id` field.

 Community ID is specification for standard flow hashing [published by Corelight](https://github.com/corelight/community-id-spec) with the intent of making it easier to pivot from one dataset (e.g., Arkime sessions) to another (e.g., Zeek `conn.log` entries).
 In Malcolm both Arkime and [Zeek](https://github.com/corelight/zeek-community-id) populate this value, which makes it possible to filter for a specific network connection and see both data sources' results for that connection.